 Companies use ethically-focused corporate plans that enable them to follow a set of well-defined values and avoid common issues in corporate governance, including mismanagement, non-compliance, and fraud.

-Rules set forward by a diverse board of directors help companies see the needs of all stakeholders and create plans that address the needs of today and the future, equitably.
-As a result, these companies are growing both internal and external trust levels, to the benefit of internal and external stakeholders.
+Rules set forward by a diverse board of directors help companies see the needs of all stakeholders and create plans that address them equitably.
+As a result, these companies are strengthening trust levels internally and externally, to the benefit of all stakeholders.

 Environmental Awareness

 Ethics in corporate governance also covers environmental considerations.
-Our planet and the environment are important stakeholders that require fair consideration when drawing up governance plans.
-Environmental awareness leads to the sustainable, efficient development of our planet and limited resources, ensuring that both are protected for future generations, animal, plant, and human.
+Our planet and the environment require fair consideration when drawing up governance plans.
+Environmental awareness leads to the sustainable, efficient development of our planet and limited resources, ensuring that both are protected for future generations.

-How a company acquires, manufactures, sells, transports, and recycles/disposes of its goods and services once used are all questions a company should be asked and address in an environmentally-conscious governance plan.
+How a company acquires, manufactures, sells, transports, and recycles/disposes of its goods and services once used are all questions its leaders should address in an environmentally-conscious governance plan.

 Oil drilling, plastic waste, and deforestation are all aspects of business creation that can have detrimental effects on the environment if not properly managed and conducted with sustainability and pollution reduction in mind.
-Responsible corporations should evaluate corporate behavior to determine future financial performance and longevity and how it will affect the environment, looking for ways to mitigate any negative results while ensuring their businesses can thrive long-term.3
+Responsible corporations are obliged to evaluate their behavior to determine future financial performance and longevity and how it will affect the environment, looking for ways to mitigate any negative results while ensuring their businesses can thrive long-term.3

 Fair Employment